deontologician/restnavigator/README.md

 set(['name'])
 ```

-The documentation for the `ht:me` rel type should tell us how the name parameter
-is supposed to work, but in this case it's fairly obvious (plug in the
+The documentation for the `ht:me` rel type should tell us how the name parameteris supposed to work, but in this case it's fairly obvious (plug in the username).
-username).
 There are two ways you can input template parameters.
-Both are
-equivalent, but people may prefer one over the other for aesthetic reasons:
+Both are equivalent, but people may prefer one over the other for aesthetic reasons:

 ```python
 >>> N['ht:me'].template_uri